sergijoan22/notes/notes/Google Cloud.md

 - Rebalances load between workers to optimize performance.
 - Great integration with other Google Cloud services.
 - Existing templates and ability to create new.
+- Optimizations with Pub/Sub if using the Dataflow runner: Improved watermark latency and accuracy, efficient deduplication of messages and automatic acknowledge of messages.
 - Dataflow Shuffle Service: In batch pipelines, moves shuffle operations from the worker VMs to the Dataflow service backend.
 This allows for better execution times VM consumption, autoscaling and fault tolerance.
 - Dataflow Streaming Engine: In streaming pipelines, moves the window stage storage from the VM persistent disks to the service backend.
 This allows for better VM consumption, response to data variations and supportability.
 - Flexible Resource Scheduling:  Reduces the cost of batch pipelines using both preemptible and normal VM through advanced scheduling techniques.
 Job will be done within 6 hours after creation.
 For not time-critical workloads.
 Just after submitting the job, it is scanned to check failures and report immediately.